zack2016/smarthome/doc/developer/source/development_plugin/APIs.rst

 APIs of SmartHomeNG
 ===================

-Theare are some APIs for accessing different objects (or object hierarchies) of SmartHomeNG.
-They ca be usefull when developing plugins.
+There are some APIs for accessing different objects (or object hierarchies) of SmartHomeNG.
+They can be useful when developing plugins.

 The APIs are implemented als libraries stored in the ../lib folder.
-The description of their functionallaty is shown here:
+The description of their functionality is shown here:

 .. toctree::